 Under the Georgian legislation, tax losses expire in 5 years, although companies are entitled, upon application to the Georgian Tax Authorities (GTA), to extend the tax loss carry-forward period up to 10 years.
 This, however, will result in the extension of the statute of limitations period to 11 years.
 The Group has applied to the GTA to extend the tax loss carry forward period for the tax losses generated in 2010 up to 10 years.
-As a result, tax losses of GEL 31,265 thousand as at 31 December 2014 will expire in 2020.
+Tax losses of GEL 30,567 thousand incurred in 2010 and GEL 23,856 thousand incurred in 2015 will expire in 2020.